msmykowski/double_bypass/README.md

     service_two_bypass: "SERVICE_TWO_HOST"
   ]
  ```
-The keys are the ExUnit tag (to be used when initializing the bypass server for specific tests), and the values are the configurable ENV host to be mocked with the Bypass server address for the duration of the test.
+The keys are the ExUnit tag (to be used when initializing the bypass server for specific tests), and the values are the Env variable setting the host value of the service.
+The Env variable value will be replaced with the Bypass server address for the duration of the test.
 These can be in the form of a keyword list or map.

 In your test setup, setup bypass: